siddii/angular-timer/bower_components/humanize-duration/README.md

 Basic usage
 -----------

-This package is available as *humanize-duration* in Node and Bower.
+This package is available as *humanize-duration* in npm and Bower.
 You can also include the JavaScript in the browser.

 In the browser: